Keith-S-Thompson/the-flat-trantor-society/README.md

   exist for a reason.
 - Google Groups considered harmful
-- `void main()` is useful for detecting bad C textbooks (should I resist the temptation to mention "shibboleth"?
+- `void main()` is useful for detecting bad C textbooks (should I resist the temptation to mention "shibboleth"?)
 - Multidimensional arrays in C. Array of array vs. pointer to array vs. array of pointers vs. pointer to pointer -- and more for higher dimensions.
 Added flexibility (not having to specify sizes at compile time, or definition time for VLAs) comes with added responsibility (managing allocation and deallocation).
-Pictures with boxes and arrows.
+Pictures with boxes and arrows, probably drawn with graphviz.
 - C is more strongly typed than you think it is.
 - This is why people use Windows (a few things Linux should do better).
 - Floating-point equality: using a simple epsilon is not good enough.